 We recommend that you take the GMAT/GRE/TAGE MAGE test at least 2 weeks in advance of submitting your application.

 No, none of our Programs at HEC Paris apply waivers.
 The PhD Program requires a management test from every candidate and cannot be waived by previous professional or research experience.

 Yes, we offer a waiver for the English language test if you are a native English speaker, or if you studied your Master in English language.

 No. In the least, your unofficial score available on the test date must be uploaded to your application form by the deadline.
 Incomplete applications cannot be submitted and will not be accepted under any circumstances.

 HEC Paris receives a large number of applications every year and only completed online applications will be considered.
 However, we may exceptionally accept unofficial test scores for candidates whose test date is very close to the application deadline.

 No, you cannot apply twice in the same recruitment year.

 If you have been rejected you may apply again for the following intake but it makes sense only if there is a substantial addition to the application material provided (improved GMAT/GRE score, a new excellent diploma, research papers or other remarkable academic achievements, etc.).

 No. There is no minimum GPA requirement to apply for variances in grading systems around the world.

-For each degree, enter the grade using the grading scale of your local insitution's GPA (grade point average) indicated on your transcript (ex : 3/4, 7.1/10, 82/100, first class, second upper class, etc).
+On your application, for each degree, enter the grade using the grading scale of your local institution's GPA (grade point average) indicated on your transcript (ex : 3/4, 7.1/10, 82/100, first class, second upper class, etc).
 If you do not have any average on your transcript, you have to calculate it.